 If you are interested in volunteering for this year’s tour , please call us at 503-436-9301 or email the Outreach Coordinator, Liz Johnson at email@example.com for more information.
 You can also click here to sign up for a shift.
 Thank you for your support!

-Here is a look back at some of the great memories from a few previous years.
-More pictures and memories to come!
+Here is a look back at some of the great memories from last year’s tour!

 In addition to sharing the rich history and amazing homes in Cannon Beach, the goal of the annual Tour is to raise funds for the Cannon Beach History Center & Museum.
 This fundraiser contributes a significant amount of the non-profit’s annual income.
 Thank you to our generous sponsors who have helped contribute to this year’s tour!

 Archimedes Gallery, Bald Eagle Coffee, Bill’s Tavern, Cannon Beach Bakery, Cannon Beach Clothing Company, Cannon Beach Soap Company, Cannon Beach Smokehouse, Drea Frost, Golden Whale Jewelry, Insomnia Coffee Co., Mo’s Restaurants, Pig ‘N Pancake, Schwietert’s Cones & Candy, Sleepy Monk Coffee